 The state of California applies the legal theory of strict liability to dog bite cases.
 In other words‚ liability is based on ownership alone‚ regardless of the dog’s behavior in the past.
 The victim only needs to establish the following elements for a successful claim:

 Exceptions are often made for cases in which the dog was on duty for the military or the police‚ or the victim provoked the attack.

 In public and private property apart from their homes‚ dog owners must restrain their dogs by a hand-held leash no longer than six feet in length.
 Any loose or stray dogs and dog attacks must be reported to the County of San Diego Department of Animal Services at (760) 438-2312.

 This is a tough question with many possible answers.
 If the liable dog owner has homeowner’s insurance coverage‚ then the insurance company will usually cover the injuries caused by the dog.
 There is no universal rule‚ which is why it is highly advised that victims contact a reliable and resourceful southern California dog bite lawyer for legal assistance.

-Since 2000‚ the accomplished personal injury legal team at the Jurewitz has helped clients hold dog owners liable for their negligence.
+Since 2000‚ the accomplished San Diego personal injury lawyers have helped clients hold dog owners liable for their negligence.
 To learn more about what our firm can do for you‚ call (760) 585-4640 for a no-cost consultation.
 If necessary‚ we are willing to come to your house to speak with you face-to-face.